Lalbaugcha Raja

 The belief that this idol of Ganesha is, Navasacha Ganpati (नवसाचा गणपती) (which means the "one who fulfils all wishes") draws over 1.5 million pilgrims to the idol's display area daily during the 10-day Ganesha Chaturthi festival.

-In 2022, the Lalbaugcha Raja Ganapati entered 89 years.
+As of 2025, the Lalbaugcha Raja has entered 92 years.

 History

 Lalbaugcha Raja is the popular Ganesha idol of the Lalbaugcha Raja Sarvajanik Ganeshotsav Mandal.
-The mandal, formerly known as 'Sarvajanik Ganeshotsav Mandal, Lalbaug' was founded in 1934 at Lalbaug Market by fishermen of the Koli community.
+The mandal, formerly known as 'Sarvajanik Ganeshotsav Mandal, Lalbaug,' was founded in 1934 at Lalbaug Market by the fishermen of the Koli community.

-The 'mandal' was founded because of a vow (Navas) for construction of the present Lalbaug Market at its existing place.
-The marketplace at Peru Chawl was shut down in 1932.
-Hence, the fishermen and vendors who used to sit in the open place vowed to Ganesha to create a permanent place for their market.
-Aided by Kuwarji Jethabhai Shah, Shyamrao Vishnu Bodhe, V. B. Korgaonkar, Ramchandra Tawate, Nakhawa Kokam Mama, Bhausaheb Shinde, U. A. Rao and the local residents, landlord Rajabai Tayyabali agreed to dedicate a plot for the market.
-The fishermen and traders established the Ganesha idol on 12 September 1934 in gratitude.
-The idol was dressed in the customary fashion of fishermen.
+The 'mandal' was founded because of a vow (Navas) for the construction of the present Lalbaug Market at its existing place.
+The market at Peru Chawl was shut down in 1932.
+Hence, the fishermen and vendors, who used to sell in the open place vowed to Ganesha to create a permanent place for their market.
+Aided by Kuwarji Jethabhai Shah, Shyamrao Vishnu Bodhe, V. B. Korgaonkar, Ramchandra Tawate, Nakhawa Kokam Mama, Bhausaheb Shinde, U. A. Rao, and the local residents, landlord Rajabai Tayyabali agreed to dedicate a plot for the market.
+The fishermen and traders established the Ganesha idol on 12 September 1934, in gratitude.
+The idol was dressed in the traditional attire of fishermen.
 This idol is believed to fulfil the wishes of devotees.
 The mandal was formed in the era when the freedom struggle was at its peak.

-In 2020, due to the COVID-19 Pandemic, the Lalbaugcha Raja Sarvajanik Ganeshotsav Mandal cancelled its traditional festivities for the first time in its in 86 years of its existence, instead focused on a campaign to raise awareness about the virus.
+In 2020, due to the COVID-19 pandemic, the Lalbaugcha Raja Sarvajanik Ganeshotsav Mandal cancelled its traditional festivities for the first time in its in 86 years of its existence, instead focused on a campaign to raise awareness about the virus.

 Caretakers

 The Lalbaugcha Raja Ganapati idol has been protected by the Kambli family for over eight decades.

 Ratnakar Kambli (the head of the Kambli family) was a sculptor of idols and had roaming exhibitions at festivals across Maharashtra.
 He began protecting the idol in 1935, when some of his friends recommended his name to the organisers.
 After his demise in 1952, his eldest son Venkatesh took over and, after his death, Ratnakar Kambli Jr., assumed the responsibility in 2002.
 Currently, Ratnakar and his sons make and protect the idol at Kambli Arts.
 The family also makes smaller versions of Lalbaugcha Raja which are used privately for the festival.
-One of the idols that was made was destined for the festival at actress Shilpa Shetty's house.